felix-antonio-sl/asta-sigma-kore/productos intermedios/asta-kore_aplanado.md

 Modification-Date: 2025-07-10
 Ref-STS-Guide: `GUIDE-STS-MASTER-01`, `GUIDE-ADP-MASTER-02 (v2.2.0)`

-### 0. Preliminaries
+## 0. Preliminaries

 ID: `GUIDE-ALM-PRELIMINARIES-01`

-#### 0.1.
+### 0.1.
 Purpose and Audience

-- Purp: Establish a unified engineering framework for the design, development, deployment, and maintenance of AI agents.
+- Purp: Establish a unified engineering framework for the design, development, deployment, and maintenance of conversational AI agents.
 - Dest: Knowledge Architects, AI Engineers, Agent Developers, RAG Specialists.

-#### 0.2.
+### 0.2.
 Knowledge Prerequisites

 - Req: Functional understanding of the following standards.
   - Ref: `GUIDE-STS-MASTER-01`
   - Ref: `GUIDE-SFD-STS-MASTER-01`
   - Ref: `GUIDE-ADP-MASTER-02`

-#### 0.3.
+### 0.3.
 Methodology Scope

-- Ctx: In-Scope: Full lifecycle for agents with RAG and action capabilities.
+- Ctx: In-Scope: Full lifecycle for conversational agents with RAG and action capabilities.
-- Ctx: Out-of-Scope: Model fine-tuning, base model training.
+- Ctx: Out-of-Scope: Model fine-tuning (execution).
+The scope includes only the strategic evaluation of a fine-tuning approach versus a RAG-based one.

-### 1. Philosophy and Architecture
+## 1. Philosophy and Architecture

 ID: `GUIDE-ALM-PHILOSOPHY-01`

-#### 1.1.
+### 1.1.
 Core Mission

 - Mssn: Transition from prompt crafting to agent engineering.
 - Cpt: Agent as a software artifact, not a natural language text.
 - Obj: Maximize predictability, maintainability, and behavioral fidelity.

-#### 1.2.
+### 1.2.
 Architectural Principle: Separation of Concerns

 - Cpt: Code.
 Def: The agent's declarative behavior definition (`agent.yaml` file).
 It defines `HOW` the agent thinks and acts.
 - Cpt: Data.
 Def: The structured knowledge base (`KB/*.md` files) on which the agent operates.
 It defines `WHAT` the agent knows.
 - Cpt: Principle 1.2.1 – Public Interface vs. Private Implementation.
   - Def: Public-Interface.
-Ctx: The agent's high-level control flow, defined in the `logic` top-level key in YAML.
+Ctx: The agent's high-level control flow, defined in the `public_behavior_workflows_and_states` (legacy: `logic`) top-level key in YAML.
 Describes WHAT the agent does.
   - Def: Private-Implementation.
-Ctx: The complex reasoning and business logic, defined in the `cognitive_models` top-level key in YAML and marked with `_meta: { expose: false }`.
+Ctx: The complex reasoning and business logic, defined in the `private_internal_reasoning_processes` (legacy: `cognitive_models`) top-level key in YAML and marked with `_meta: { expose: false }`.
 Describes HOW the agent thinks.
   - Fnd: This separation is the practical application of the Monadic Process Encapsulation pattern specified in ADP, ensuring robust encapsulation.
+Ref: `GUIDE-ADP-MASTER-02`.
   - Req: Detailed business logic MUST reside in the private implementation to minimize exposure surface and maximize process confidentiality.
 - Cpt: Principle 1.2.2 – Semantic Abstraction in Communication.
   - Def: An agent's communication with a user MUST abstract away all internal implementation details.
 The agent should describe its capabilities and processes in functional, human-centric terms, not in system-level jargon (e.g., State IDs, KB filenames, internal framework acronyms).